avajs/ava/docs/recipes/debugging-with-vscode.md

 ## Serial debugging

 By default AVA runs tests concurrently.
 This may complicate debugging.
-Add a configuration with the `--serial` argument so AVA runs only one test at a time:
+Instead make sure AVA runs only one test at a time.

+*Note that, if your tests aren't properly isolated, certain test failures may not appear when running the tests serially.*

+If you use the debug terminal make sure to invoke AVA with `npx ava --serial`.

+Or, if you're using a launch configuration, add the `--serial` argument:

 ```json
 {